 Eagles have long been used as symbols for strength and courage, from the standards of Roman armies, to the official seals of the Ptolemaic Egyptian rulers and on to the Imperial Eagle of the Holy Roman Emperors.
 The eagle was the bird of Zeus for the Greeks, and later Jupiter of the Romans.
 The Latin name for eagle is Aquila, which has been used on both boys and girls over time, and has also given its name to the Eagle constellation.
 The Greek name is Aetos.
-Other "eagle" names include Haytham in Arabic, Ari in Finnish, and Ezio in Italian.
+Other "eagle" names include Haytham in Arabic, Ari in Old Norse, and Ezio in Italian.

 The Scandinavian arn "eagle" is found in several names including Arne, Andor "Thor's eagles," Arnbjorg "eagle protection," Arnold "eagle power," Arnulf "eagle wolf," Arvid "eagle tree" and Arlette.